jack3898/fakeyou.ts/README.md

 await audio.toDisk("./local/name.wav"); // or toBuffer, toBase64 or just the raw url!
 ```

+## Rate limiting

-Or you can let the client handle the rate limiting of FakeYou!
-Behind the scenes it safely schedules each inference so you aren't accidentally rate limited (simply awaiting each inference in series without this can risk a rate limit).
+You can let the client handle the rate limiting of FakeYou!
+Using the below approach with `Promise.all()` it will automatically safely schedule each inference so you aren't accidentally rate limited.
+It is important to note that the more you add, the slower it will take to complete your request.

 ```ts
 const [audio1, audio2, audio3] = await Promise.all([